MA in Journalism

 Two-year on-campus and online students are required to complete a minimum of 37 hours.
 Five-year BJ-MA students complete a minimum of 30 hours.
 For all graduate students, at least half of the credit hours must be at the 8000-level.
 Specific course requirements vary depending on the option selected.

 Professional Project or Thesis

 Students must enroll in either the Project Seminar or the Thesis Seminar in the semester prior to embarking on their professional project or thesis.
 These seminar courses guide students in developing proposals for their professional project or thesis.
 After proposal approval, students enroll in JOURN 8190, Area Problem (for projects) or JOURN 8090, Research (for thesis).
 Students earn nine credit hours for either the professional project or thesis research.

 Students in any model may choose to complete the professional project or thesis off campus.
-The school operates a program in Washington D.C., New York City, Brussels, and Barcelona which is supervised by a full-time faculty member.
+The school operates programs in Washington D.C., New York City, Brussels, and Barcelona which is supervised by a full-time faculty member.
 In the Missouri state capital the school has a program focusing on public affairs reporting in any medium.
 Other off-campus opportunities can be arranged.